maximbircu/devtools-library/documentation/documentation.md

 1. Create and push a new tag for the new version
 1. Open a new PR to bump up to the library version and update the [changelog file](../CHANGELOG.md).

-ℹ️ The deployment process will be automated after we hve the iOS library ready [#56](https://github.com/maximbircu/devtools-library/issues/56).
+ℹ️ The deployment process will be automated after we have the iOS library ready [#56](https://github.com/maximbircu/devtools-library/issues/56).